CL-mullins/Pokemon-Battler/README.md

-A fun Pokemon Battler inspired by the Superhero Dueler done for class / intensive
+A fun Pokemon Battler inspired by the Superhero Dueler done for class / intensive also inspired by Zarel's Pokemon Showdown [https://pokemonshowdown.com/]

 ***MEDIA***